fkie-cad/squid/README.md

 clang: error: invalid argument '-fsanitize=address' not allowed with '-fsanitize=memory'
 ```

-However, since `squid` allows us to do binary rewriting, we can recreate ASAN + MSAN ourselves.
+However, since `squid` allows us to do binary rewriting, we can recreate ASAN and MSAN instrumentation ourselves.
 We just have to compile our target with this specific set of flags:
 ```
 -fPIE -pie -O0 -g -fno-jump-tables -mno-relax -D__thread=
 ```

-And then we can use `squid` to build for emulation with ASAN and MSAN:
+And then we can use `squid` for instrumentation and emulation:
 ```rs
 fn main() {
     // 1) Load and lift the target binary into our custom IR